 Finding a good leasing agent to fill your vacant property isn’t as easy as it may seem.
-If you don’t know the qualities of a good leasing agent, it can be easy to fall into the trap of the smooth-talking consultant who ends up dropping the ball down the line.
+For starters, you need to know the qualities of a good leasing agent.

 At :Different we know how important it is to find the right tenant for your property.
 What owner wants to deal with unreliable, risky tenants who could very well pack on unexpected costs?